Thomas J. Dodd Prize in International Justice and Human Rights

 The Thomas J. Dodd Prize in International Justice and Human Rights is awarded biennially by the University of Connecticut to an individual or group who has made a significant effort to advance the cause of international justice and global human rights.

-The Dodd Prize commemorates the distinguished career in public service of Thomas J. Dodd who, as Executive Trial Counsel at the Nuremberg Trials and a Connecticut Senator from 1959 to 1971, fought against infringement and suppression of human rights in the United States and abroad.
+The Dodd Prize commemorates the distinguished career in public service of Thomas J. Dodd who, as Executive Trial Counsel at the Nuremberg Trials and Connecticut's U.S. Senator from 1959 to 1971, fought against human rights abuses in the United States and abroad.

-The prize carries an award of $75,000, a diploma, and a commemorative bronze bust of Thomas J. Dodd.
+The prize carries a monetary award of $100,000 and a commemorative bronze bust of Thomas J. Dodd.

 Prize recipients

-The Prize winners, per the Thomas J. Dodd Research Center:
+The Prize winners, per the Dodd Center for Human Rights: